shazzad-hasan/EEE-CSE499/README.md

 ```
 pip install -r requirements.txt
 ```
 That's it!
-Now most of the `deep-learning` libraries are available to you.
+Now most of the libraries are available to you.
 If you need additional requirments to install, please install in your local machine.
 Now, assuming your environment is still activated, you can navigate to the working directory and start looking at the notebooks.